sdcnku/micropython/docs/reference/asm_thumb2_hints_tips.rst

 MicroPython passes the address of the object instance as the first argument to class methods.
 This is normally of little use to an assembler function.
-It can be avoided by declaring the function as a static method - e.g:
+It can be avoided by declaring the function as a static method thus:

 ::